 After the resolution of spinal shock, the return of normal reflexes may be hyperactive and exaggerated.
-Injury above T6 causes reflex stimulation of sympathetic nervous system and result in major uncompensated cardiovascular reactions.
-The sensory receptors below the level of injury are stimulated with a reflex arteriolar vasoconstriction that increases blood pressure.
-However, due to the spinal cord injury, the parasympathetic nervous system is unable to counteract the sympathetic nervous system's response.
+Injury above T6 causes a reflex stimulation of the sympathetic nervous system and results in major uncompensated cardiovascular reactions.
+The sensory receptors below the level of injury are stimulated with reflex arteriolar vasoconstriction that increases blood pressure.
+However, due to spinal cord injury, the parasympathetic nervous system is unable to counteract the sympathetic nervous system's response.

 After spinal cord injury, increased blood pressure stimulates the parasympathetic nervous system and results in decreased heart rate.
 Autonomic dysreflexia may cause bradycardia and decrease the heart rate to 30-40 beats/minute.

-Since there is an increased in warm blood circulating in the area, the patient with autonomic dysreflexia may experience diaphoresis above the level of injury.
+Since there is an increase in warm blood circulating in the area, the patient with autonomic dysreflexia may experience diaphoresis above the level of injury.

 The patient with autonomic dysreflexia may experience flushing of the skin above the level of injury due to the increased amount of blood in the area.